kmkr/splendid-nudibranch/content.md

 Location		Egypt
 Tags			2014
 Latin
-Description		Surrounded by deserts and with few connected rivers, the Red Sea's visibility is very pleasant.
+Description		Surrounded by deserts and with few connected rivers carrying runoff, the Red Sea's visibility is very pleasant.

 DSC06145.jpg